TheSpiderInc/openbook-swap/README.md

 ]
 ```
 ### Second step
-Second step is to call the package, there is 2 ways of doing it:
+The second step involves calling the package, and there are two ways to do it:
-- Let it handle the transaction by passing an instance of the wallet adaptor (and so you need to have it installed, see above).
+- Let the package handle the transaction by passing an instance of the wallet adaptor.
+This requires installing the wallet adaptor as mentioned above.
+The package will then manage the transaction delivery internally.
-- Manually manage the delivery of the transaction, the package then provides a transaction ready to send.
+- Manually manage the delivery of the transaction.
+In this approach, the package provides a transaction that is ready to be sent.
+You have the responsibility of handling the transaction delivery process yourself.

 > Using wallet adaptor
 ```tsx